Badal07aman07kahalgaon/Responsive-Dashboard/README.md

 ## Responsive Dashboard
-A responsive admin dashboard for Hetvi Fashion Hub using HTML, Tailwind CSS, and JavaScript.
+A responsive admin dashboard for Badal Trends Store using HTML, Tailwind CSS, and JavaScript.

 ## Features
 - Fixed sidebar with navigation 🚀